kleros/kleros-interaction/auditor.md

 ### Notes
 - The blockhash will become unreachable after 256 blocks so we give parties an incentive to save it.
 Rewards are paid from a reward pool
-- Anyone can contribute to the reward pool
+- Anyone can contribute to the reward pool.